ch007m/my-dapr/demo/README.md

 ## How To play with the demo

 The demo implements the service invocation pattern using a Node backend application storing orders in a redis database.
 The Spring Boot application will call the nodeapp using the dapr id of the `nodeapp`.
-Likewise, the Spring Boot application exposes a service `/springbootapp` that we can curl using its endpoint `http://localhost:8080/springbootapp` or dapr command ``
+Likewise, the Spring Boot application exposes a service `/generateOrder` that we can curl using its endpoint `http://localhost:8080/generateOrder` or dapr HTTP port `localhost:3501/v1.0/invoke/springbootapp/method/generateOrder`

 ## Using docker